 We were busy working for our clients’ larger goals rather than working for rankings that may or may not help them achieve what they wanted: Growth.
 And for any business to grow, they have to focus on their customers first.

-User Experience is Critical to SEO
+User Experience Is Critical to SEO

-The typical SEO, however, doesn’t have to be a full-fledged UX expert, but they should have an understanding of many of the basic website UX principles.
+The typical SEO professional doesn’t have to be a full-fledged UX expert.
+However, they should have an understanding of many of the basic website UX principles.

 Yes, we do certain things for search engines, but search engines (almost always) require those things because they have learned it’s what their users (searchers) want.

 Search engines have some of the most advanced data mining operations in the world.
 They aren’t just helping people find what they want; they’re collecting data that helps them understand user behavior.
 From that data, the algorithms get tweaked in order to give searchers more of what they want and less of what they don’t.